sealerio/sealer/docs/site/src/docs/getting-started/build-cloudimage.md

 ### ARG instruction

-ARG: Supports setting command line parameters in the build phase for use with CMD and RUN instruction。
+ARG: Supports setting command line parameters in the build phase for use with CMD and RUN instruction.

 > instruction format: ARG <parameter name>[=<default value>]